visualization_lecture

 🧪 Understanding the “Heat”

-In this setup, we didn’t specify a “weight” for the points.
+In this setup, we did not specify a “weight” for the points.
 Folium’s HeatMap simply looks at the coordinate list and says, “There is 1 death at this exact spot.”
 When ten rows have nearly identical coordinates, the color turns from cool blue to a “hot” red.

 Since we are trying to prove a causal link between the pumps and the deaths, the visual contrast is key.